grattan/grattex/README.md

 If **you do not have a Github account** that is connected to the Grattan organisation:

   * Create a Github account at [github.com](https://github.com) using your @grattaninstitute email address and a username that makes it easy to identify yourself (and remember). *[Skip if you already have a Github account]*
-  * Ask Will to add you to the Grattan Github organisation.
+  * Ask Mia or Alan to add you to the Grattan Github organisation.

 If **you do not have an Overleaf account**:

   * Create an Overleaf account at [overleaf.com](https://overleaf.com) using your `@grattaninstitute` email address.
-  * Ask Will to add you to the Grattan Institute premium account.
+  * Ask Mia or Alan to add you to the Grattan Institute premium account.
   * Under 'Account Settings', ensure your account is linked to both Dropbox and Github.